 Chemical, Biological & Materials Engineering

 Chemical, Biological and Materials Engineering is a dynamic discipline.
-Among the drivers of change in chemical engineering are the rapid developments in renewable energy.
 A degree in CBME, whether at the undergraduate or graduate level, affords our students many opportunities.
 You will find our professors highly qualified and our staff committed to providing you with the best as you focus on your educational pursuit.